unicode-org/message-format-wg/spec/registry.md

 Matching-function signatures additionally include one or more `<match>` elements to define the keys against which they can match when used as selectors.

+Functions may also include `<alias>` definitions, which provide shorthands for commonly used option baskets.
+An _alias name_ may be used equivalently to a _function name_ in messages.
+Its `<setOption>` values are always set, and may not be overridden in message annotations.

 ## Example

 The following `registry.xml` is an example of a registry file